This is not the first article about filotimo nor will it be the last.

 It made me realise that for too long I was on that classic hamster-wheel path, lacking legitimate connection with people.
 I had turned sour within, a case of prolonged loneliness and meaningful connection outside of career parameters.

-And no doubt, because it is fundamentally biological, we need to be interconnected.
-When you strip all the other noise away, all we are left with are our relationship and bonds to things.
+In hindsight it is obvious.
+Because it is fundamentally biological, we need to be interconnected.
+When you strip all the other noise away, all we are left with are our relationships and bonds.
 Chemistry101.